 How fast can things change?
 Consider that in 2008 over 80% of all smartphones sold in China were made by international companies such as Nokia, Motorola and Apple.
 Today, Apple and Samsung, the only two foreign smartphone companies still kicking in China, have only about 15% of the market between them.
 The remaining 85% belongs to local competitors such as Xiaomi, Oppo and Huawei.

-Hollywood will face the same type of ruthless competition in the next five years.
+Hollywood will face the same type of ruthless competition in the next coming years.
 Its golden age in China, defined by wealthy moviegoers but still weak competitors, is coming to an end.
 It’s all going to get much more difficult.

 (originally published in LA Times, link here).

 I write, speak and consult about how to win (and not lose) in digital strategy and transformation.

 I am the founder of TechMoat Consulting, a boutique consulting firm that helps retailers, brands, and technology companies exploit digital change to grow faster, innovate better and build digital moats.
 Get in touch here.